Bluetongue disease: Epidemiology

 as well as in areas of the Netherlands bordering Germany, prompting veterinary authorities in Germany to intensify controls.

 Norway had its first finding in February 2009, when cows at two farms in Vest-Agder in the south of Norway showed an immune response to bluetongue.
-Norway have since been declared free of the disease in 2011.
+A number of countries, including Norway and Finland, were certified as free of the disease in 2011 and 2021, respectively.

+In 2023, Europe witnessed a series of notable epizootic occurrences at higher latitudes, partially attributable to the emergence of a novel serotype, BTV-3.
+The serotype was first identified in the Netherlands in September 2023 and has since been documented in numerous European countries, including Belgium, Germany, France, Spain, the UK, Norway, and Sweden.

-Although the disease is not a threat to humans, the most vulnerable common domestic ruminants in the UK are cattle, goats, and especially, sheep.
+Although the disease is not a threat to humans, the most vulnerable common domestic ruminants are cattle, goats, and especially sheep.

 Overwintering

 A puzzling aspect of BTV is its survival between midge seasons in temperate regions.
-Adults of Culicoides are killed by cold winter temperatures, and BTV infections typically do not last for more than 60 days, which is not long enough for BTV t until the next spring.
-It is believed that the virus somehow survives in overwintering midges or animals.
+Adults of Culicoides are killed by cold winter temperatures, and BTV infections typically do not last for more than 60 days, which is not long enough for BTV to survive until the next spring.
+The virus is believed to somehow survive in overwintering midges or animals.
 Multiple mechanisms have been proposed.
 A few adult Culicoides midges infected with BTV may survive the mild winters of the temperate zone.
 Some midges may even move indoors to avoid the cold temperature of the winter.
 Additionally, BTV could cause a chronic or latent infection in some animals, providing another means for BTV to survive the winter.
 BTV can also be transmitted from mother to fetus.
 The outcome is abortion or stillbirth if fetal infection occurs early in gestation and survival if infection occurs late.
-However infection at an intermediate stage, before the fetal immune system is fully developed, may result in a chronic infection that lingers until the first months after birth of the lamb.
-Midges then spread the pathogen from the calves to other animals, starting a new season of infection.
+Infection at an intermediate stage, though, before the fetal immune system is fully developed, may result in a chronic infection that lingers until the first months after birth of the lamb.
+Midges then spread the pathogen from the lambs to other animals, starting a new season of infection.

+Climate change

+The spread of bluetongue to Southern, Central, and Northern Europe provides an illustrative example of the complex interactions between climate change, vector habitat suitability, animal population density, distribution, and movement, which collectively influence the patterns of disease emergence and transmission.

 Treatment and prevention

-Prevention is effected via quarantine, inoculation with live modified virus vaccine, and control of the midge vector, including inspection of aircraft.
+Currently, no antiviral medications have been approved for the treatment of bluetongue disease.
+The standard of care involves the administration of anti-inflammatory drugs and supportive nursing care to alleviate the clinical signs and symptoms.
+Prevention is effected via quarantine, vaccination, and control of the midge vectors, including inspection of aircraft.
+The recurrent emergence of novel strains and the occurrence of new outbreaks with significant socioeconomic impacts highlight the urgent need for effective antiviral strategies.
+The current vaccines for BTV are serotype-specific, which limits their utility and has led to interest in host-targeted antiviral strategies that offer broader activity against multiple serotypes and a reduced risk of resistance development.